jbrlawrence/ICS4U-2-ModellingAndSimulation/ICS4U-2-1-TheCanvas/README.md

 - [ ] Solve complex problems by breaking them down into simple steps I can achieve with code
 - [ ] Use coding patterns to organize my thoughts and better understand the world

+## Files
+Within this directory you will find three sets of HTML/CSS/JS files these are:
+- canvasBasics.* - an example that will be created through the video [tutorial below](#tutorial)
+- 2-1-DrawingOnTheCanvas.* - a demonstration of basic drawing methods that create, fill and stroke shapes
+- canvasExamples.* - a set of files to complete the drawing [challenges below](#challenges)

 ## The HTML Canvas Tag
 We will be using the HTML5 canvas to draw on the browser screen in a similar way to Processing that we used last year.